suhaspete/NITK_HACKATHON/README.md

 Ensure you have a stable internet connection.
 Error with API key:

-Verify your Gemini API key and replace it if necessary.
+Verify your plotach API key and replace it if necessary.